 This prepared us for the equally odd venue for the dinner – instead of an intimate private area adjacent to the main dining room at Nuno Mendes’ casual restaurant The Corner Room, we were led into what can best be described as a mini-parliament!
-It was in fact a council chamber, complete with dark wood panelling and tiered green leather seating leading down to the main floor where a large square wood table, adorned with candles and table settings awaited us.
+It was in fact a council chamber, complete with dark wood paneling and tiered green leather seating leading down to the main floor where a large square wood table, adorned with candles and table settings awaited us.

 While we wandered and wondered about this room, we sipped our first wine of the evening, the Quinta das Bageiras, Grande Reserve Bruto Natural 2003 from Bairrada.
 All the wines for the evening were chosen from Julia Harding MW’s list of 50 Great Portuguese Wines of 2012, and were presented to us by the fabulous Charles Metcalfe.
 This first wine was the only sparkling one to make the list.